 The earlier blogposts were written about my garden and allotment (lottie) in Oxford.
 However we moved to Sheffield in March 2013.
 From 2013-2016 I blogged about developing my garden and growing vegetables, fruit and hardy perennials within a smaller urban space.
 We moved to rented accommodation in 2017 and I focused on blogging about growing ornamentals and food in containers, as well as gardens/places I visited.
-Since Spring 2018 we have moved into our hopefully long-term home and garden, and I’ll be blogging about designing and maintaining a garden around a chronic illness (I have Myalgic Encephalomyelitis, known as ME.)
+Since Spring 2018 we have moved into our hopefully long-term home and garden, and I’ll be blogging about designing and maintaining a garden around a chronic illness (I have Myalgic Encephalomyelitis, known as ME).
+Occasionally I blog about living with ME, see the category MECFS.

-I am a member of: Friends of the Botanic Gardens Sheffield, South Pennine Hardy Plant Society (and national HPS), Permaculture Association (and I have a Certificate in Permaculture Design), and the Heritage Seed Libary.
+I am a member of: Friends of the Botanic Gardens Sheffield, South Pennine Hardy Plant Society (and national HPS), and the Heritage Seed Libary.
+I have a Certificate in Permaculture Design.

 My other interests include pre-1660 British History; post 1660 being boring since they stopped chopping heads off by then.
-My degree focused on Early Modern England and since then I have also gone backward in time first looking at the Plantagenets and more recently Anglo-Saxon and Norman history.
-I’ve also dipped into Welsh and Scottish history.
-If I had my way, Harold would have beaten William, and the Llewellyn’s wouldn’t have had to deal with Edward I et al.
+My degree focused on gender in Early Modern England, and my thesis was on the diary of Lady Grace Mildmay (Embodiment of Culture: A Virtuous Woman).
+Since then I have also gone backward in time first looking at the Plantagenets, and more recently, early medieval England.
+I’ve also dipped into early medieval Welsh and Scottish history.
+If I had my way, Harold II would have beaten William, and the Llewellyn’s wouldn’t have had to deal with Edward I et al.

 When I’m not gardening, you’ll find me colouring, knitting, being an arm-chair activist/anti-capitalist/anarchist (arm-chair coz chronic illness) or reading about British history, murder mysteries, science fiction (including feminist, space opera, solarpunk and dystopian genres), fantasy and literature.